eric-brechemier/within/README.md

     });

-### `within()`: object ###
+### <a name="within0">`within()`: function</a>  ###

 Access an anonymous space.

-Returns an object with the four methods to interact with the space, `get`, `set`, `publish`, and `subscribe`.
+The anonymous space function can be called to run code within, and has the four methods `publish`, `subscribe`, `get` and `set` to interact with the space directly.

+    var space = within();

+    space(function( publish, subscribe, get, set ) {
+      // run code in the anonymous space
+    });

+    // interact with the space directly
+    space.set('property', 'value');
+    var value = space.get('property');
+    space.publish('property', value);
+    space.subscribe('property', function(value){ ... });

-Each call results in the creation of a different anonymous space, for single use.
-No reference to this space is kept in the factory.
+Each call to within() without any argument results in the creation of a different anonymous space, for single use:

+    // 3 separate anonymous spaces,
+    // with separate events and properties
+    var space1 = within(); // a first anonymous space
+    var space2 = within(); // a second anonymous space
+    var space3 = within(); // a third anonymous space

+No reference is kept in the factory for any anonymous space.

+References to named spaces on the other hand are preserved for the lifetime of the application, since there is no method provided to reset the factory at this point.
+If you want to manage this cache separately, you can use anonymous spaces instead, which maintains the factory in a blank state.

-This form allows to create separate spaces for multiple instances of an application, or more generally multiple instances of objects in a collection:
+An anonymous space can be created for each instance of an application, or more generally each instance in a collection:

     function Item() {
       var space = within(); // create a new space for single use